EmbarkStudios/rust-gpu/docs/src/introduction.md

     cargo run --bin example-runner-wgpu
     ```

-    This will build `rustc_codegen_spirv`, the compiler, then use that compiler to build `example-shader` into a SPIR-V module, then finally, build a `wgpu` sample app (modified from [`wgpu`'s examples](https://github.com/gfx-rs/wgpu-rs/tree/master/examples/hello-triangle)) using the built SPIR-V module to display the shader in a window.
+    This will build `rustc_codegen_spirv`, the compiler, then use that compiler to build [`sky-shader`](examples/shaders/sky-shader) into a SPIR-V module, then finally, build a `wgpu` sample app (modified from [`wgpu`'s examples](https://github.com/gfx-rs/wgpu-rs/tree/master/examples/hello-triangle)) using the built SPIR-V module to display the shader in a window.

     All of this is orchestrated by the [spirv-builder](spirv-builder) crate, which is used in each of the example runners' [`build.rs` files](examples/runners/wgpu/build.rs).
 Please look at that file, as well as both example projects in general, to see how to set up your own shaders!